berndporr/deepNeuronalFilter/audio_filter/README.md

        Press ESC in the plot window to cancel the program.
 ```

+For example `./audio_filter 1` processes the audio of the 1st
+experiment in a GUI. `./audio_filter -b` processes all experiments
+multi-threaded without a GUI.

 ## Results
 The results are created in the `results` folder: